oav27/Fantasy-Summer-Scratch-Game/README.md

 Game made in Scratch.
 Created in the Summer of 2019!!
 BEFORE high school!

 ---
-### Want To Play/See the Game?
+## Want To Play/See the Game?

-Head over to the [See AND Play The Game?](#see-and-play-the-game?) section!
+Head over to the [See AND Play The Game](#see-and-play-the-game) section!
 But don't forget to read the rest of this README file, so you can get the most understanding of my process making this game!
 Thanks!

 ---